lrchnnng/forestfest/README.md

 ![Colour palette](assets/images/README-images/colour-palette.jpg)

 #### Photography
-I used a combination of AI images using [Bing Image Creator](https://www.bing.com/images/create?FORM=GENILP)
+I used a combination of AI images using [Bing Image Creator](https://www.bing.com/images/create?FORM=GENILP) and images from other forest related festivals from google images.

 ---